d-tork/podcast-quotes/README.md

 #### The Jordan B. Peterson Podcast 42 - March 2018 Q & A
 `[28:40]` "I think that the failure to separate church and state...or, even if we don't call it a failure, the fact that church and state hasn't technically been separated in Islam, makes it difficult to understand how it's possible for Islam and modern Western democratic traditions to coexist. *I* don't know how that gap can be bridged.

 You could say 'well, with good will' and let's hope that's the case.
 That doesn't mean I don't think that Muslims can live in a modern Western democracy, I mean there are many many kinds of Muslims just like there are many kinds of Jews and Christians.
-And then there's the problem of the current proclivity of the extreme end of the Muslim fundamentalist world to be very violent in very many ways."
+And then there's the problem of the current proclivity of the extreme end of the Muslim fundamentalist world to be very violent in very many ways.

+`[1:31:53]` "Do I believe in the crucifixion?
+Well, certainly, I mean people...the crucifixion, how can you not believe in it if you think symbolically...it's like, human beings are—we're eternally crucified, right?
+Our lives are tragic and they end in death and we're all betrayed.
+We're _all_ betrayed.
+We all experience betrayal.
+So you can't _not_ believe in the crucifixion.

+'Do you believe in the resurrection?'
+Well, people die and are reborn all the time.
+This is what [the asker] is after here, 'I'm a sober alcohol and drug addict', well y'know you had to let a lot of you die when you stopped being an addict and something new be reborn.
+It's like what's the ultimate significance of that?
+And how's it tied to the notion of bodily resurrection?
+Well, I don't know what the ultimate significance is, but it does seem to be the pathway through life."

 ---
 #### The Jordan B. Peterson Podcast 41 - Quillette - Discussion with Editor Claire Lehmann